OuyangJunyuan/OuyangJunyuan/README.md

 Hi there 👋

 *  :orange_book: Focusing on Robotic & Autonomous Driving
-*  :ram: A 3D perception rookie
+*  :ram: rookie of the 3D perception
 * :meat_on_bone: C++ lover